ApolloTang/mynote--misc/things-2-memorize-content/dev/docker/docker--recipes/docker-recipes--cloning-private-repo-in-dockerfile-wo-exposing-ssh-key.md

 #EOF
 ```

-The above Dockerfile has two stages each of them creates a separate images under the hood.
-The one in first stage is called `temporary` .
-The second images in second stage does not have a name.
-SSH key is pass into first stage for cloning the private repo.
-The cloned repos (the artifact) is then copy into the second stage via:
+The above Dockerfile has two stages each of which creates a separate image under the hood.
+The one in the first stage is called `temporary`.
+The second image in the second stage does not have a name.
+An SSH key is passed into the first stage for cloning the private repo.
+The cloned repository (the artifact) is then copied into the second stage via the following:

 ```docker
 COPY --from=temporary /work_dir ./
 ```

 Only the second stage goes to become the resulting image.
 Everything in the first stage is discarded.

 ```sh
 SSH_KEY=`cat ~/.ssh/id_ed25519_for_use_in_read_only_repo` \